Required Reading for Entrepreneurs and CEOs Running Small and Medium Sized Businesses

 Though this book is written about what is now one of the world's largest companies (Amazon), contained within are countless valuable lessons and tools that SMB CEOs can implement within their own businesses.
 Among particular interest to me were the concepts of "single threaded leadership", the "six pager", "Measuring inputs, not outputs", and "starting with the end customer experience in mind".
 This book is as entertaining as it is informative

-This book is a bit unique in comparison to the other books on this list, in that it contains very little practical advice and/or tools that can be implemented within your own business.
-However, I chose include it here because Ray Kroc's story demonstrates the simple values of passion, enthusiasm and hustle, more than most others of which I'm aware.
+Ray Kroc's story demonstrates the simple values of passion, enthusiasm and hustle, more than most others of which I'm aware.
 It may be of particular interest to later-career entrepreneurs/CEOs, as Ray Kroc's journey as the man who went on to build McDonalds started at the age of 52.
+Moreover, it may be of interest to entrepreneurs with sales backgrounds, as Ray spent the majority of his career prior to McDonalds as, of all things, a Milkshake salesman.

 Subscribe to the Blog